Skip to main content Skip to search Skip to main navigation

 PROTECTIVE CLOTHING (PSA) - WHICH STANDARDS ARE IMPORTANT?

-Are you an occupational safety specialist or safety officer in a company and would like to gain a deeper understanding of protective clothing (PPE) and the associated standards?
-Then you've come to the right place!
+Are you a safety professional or safety officer in a company looking to gain a deeper understanding of protective clothing (PPE) and the associated standards?

-EN 11611 - Protective clothing for welding and allied processes
+• EN 469 – Protective clothing for firefighters.

 In the field of protective clothing and PPE, one comes across the term "multi-standard protection" again and again.
 Multi-standard protection always complies with several standards that deal with working in hazardous or extreme conditions.